Asok Logo Asok

 ORM Basics#

-Asok has a built-in SQLite ORM.
-Zero config — db.sqlite3 is created automatically.
-Tables are auto-created from your model definitions on app start.
+By default, SQLite is used and a db.sqlite3 file is created automatically.
+Database tables are auto-created or updated from your model definitions on application start.

 Define a model#